Duško Mrduljaš

-Duško Mrduljaš is a former professional rower who won a bronze medal in the coxed pair at the 1980 Summer Olympics.
+Duško Mrduljaš (born 17 July 1951) is a former professional rower who won a bronze medal in the coxed pair at the 1980 Summer Olympics.
 He is also a businessman with philanthropic interests.
 He was born on 17 July 1951 in Split, Croatia.
 He finished high school in 1972 in Split and in 1979 graduated from the Faculty of Economics also in Split.
 He is married and has two children.

 Business career and charity work

 Working career began in the commercial enterprise "Dalma" in 1979 in Split on business planning and analysis.
 From 1983 to 1985 he was director of housing co-operative "Dalma", from 1985 to 1993, he was head of the commercial sector in the wholesale company "Dalma" and Croatian representative in the federal committee for trade promotion in Yugoslavia (1980-1984).
 He participated as a volunteer in Croatia War of Independence in 1991.
 After the war, he was active in veterans associations where he was president of the Association of Volunteers of the Croatian Navy and member of the Republican coordination associations came from the war on the state level.
 From 1993 to 1995 he performed the duties of building management for the UN.
 From 1996 to 1997 he was director of the "SS - Split".
 In 1996 he entered the entrepreneur and founded his own company ABA VELA d.o.o. in nautical tourism, which is being successful till nowadays.
 In between 2001 and 2002 he was the CEO of the biggest Croatian nautical company ACI from Opatija and was a member of the working group of the Government Office for the development of the strategy of tourism of the Republic of Croatia (2002 - 2003).